tmbiro/python-challenge/Pybank/README.md

 * The greatest increase in profits (date and amount) over the entire period
 * The greatest decrease in profits (date and amount) over the entire period

-The analysis needed to look similar to the following:
+The analysis output needed to look similar to the following:

   ```text
   Financial Analysis